OWASP/CheatSheetSeries/cheatsheets/Secure_Cloud_Architecture.md

 Trust boundaries are connections between components within a system where a trust decision has to be made by the components.
 Another way to phrase it, this boundary is a point where two components with potentially different trust levels meet.
 These boundaries can range in scale, from the degrees of trust given to users interacting with an application, to trusting or verifying specific claims between code functions or components within a cloud architecture.
 Generally speaking however, trusting each component to perform its function correctly and securely, suffices.
 Therefore, trust boundaries likely will occur in the connections between cloud components, and between the application and third party elements, like end users and other vendors.

 As an example, consider the architecture below.
-An API gateway connects to multiple compute instances in a chain.
-Separately, there exists an authentication server, which can verify the integrity of a Json Web Token at any stage of the process.
-As shown by the dotted lines, trust boundaries exist between each compute component, the API gateway and the authentication server, even though many or all of the elements could be in the same application.
+An API gateway connects to a cloud compute instance (ephemeral or persistent), which then accesses a persistent storage resource.
+Separately, there exists a server which can verify the authentication, authorization and/or identity of the caller.
+This is a generic representation of an OAuth, IAM or directory system, which controls access to these resources.
+As shown by the dotted lines, trust boundaries exist between each compute component, the API gateway and the auth/identity server, even though many or all of the elements could be in the same application.

 ![Trust Boundaries](../assets/Secure_Cloud_Architecture_Trust_Boundaries_1.png)

 ### Exploring Different Levels of Trust

-Architects have to select a trust configuration between components, using quantative factors like risk score/tolerance, as well as subjective security goals.
+Architects have to select a trust configuration between components, using quantative factors like risk score/tolerance, velocity of project, as well as subjective security goals.
 Each example below details trust boundary relationships to better explain the implications of trusting a certain resource.
 The "business criticality" as a number from 1 (lowest) to 5 (highest) will identify which resources are most important in the scenario.
 The threat level of a specific resource as a color from green (safe) to red (dangerous) will outline which resources should likely hold the least trust.

 #### 1. No trust example

 As shown in the diagram below, this example outlines a model where no component trusts any other component, regardless of criticality or threat level.
 This type of trust configuration would likely be used for incredibly high risk applications, where either very personal data or important business data is contained, or where the application as a whole has an extremely high business criticality.
-Notice that each component calls out to the authentication server.
+Notice that each component calls out to the auth/identity server.
 This implies that no data passing between each component, even when "inside" the application, is considered trusted.
-Additionally, there isn't trust between the authentication server and each component.
-While not displayed in the diagram, this would have additional impacts, like more rigorous checks before authentication, and more overhead dedicated to cryptographic operations.
+Additionally, there isn't trust between the auth/identity server and each component.
+While not displayed in the diagram, this would have additional impacts, like more rigorous checks before authentication, and possibly more overhead dedicated to cryptographic operations.

 ![No Trust Across Boundaries](../assets/Secure_Cloud_Architecture_Trust_Boundaries_2.png)